 True Castile Soap is made with 100% Olive Oil, but very often you will find soap that is accepted as "Castille" because it has a very high proportion of Olive Oil.
 A very high percentage olive oil cold processed soap which has a small amount of other oils and butters is known as "Bastille".
 Castile soap originated in the Castila region of Spain where Castile Soap has been handmade for hundreds of years.
 This recipe uses 100% Olive as the base (fixed) oil.
 Deceptively easy to make, you may find it a little different to making mixed oil batches and it can abe a little tricky for beginners.
 Castile takes a little longer to trace that mixed oil batches, and it is also slower to gel.
 You may also notice that it can be a little crumbly at the edges until you "get your hand in" and have the insulation just right.

 Castile benefits from a LONG cure/drying time, as the longer it cures, the nicer the lather becomes.
 The lather from well aged Castile Soap is small and not particularly dense, but using this soap leaves your skin soft and moisturised.
 We like to use a lower water percentage, and we still age our Castile for several months minimum.
-This batch will fill our Wooden Log Mould with Silicone Liner comfortably.
+This batch will fill our Wooden Loaf Mould with Silicone Liner comfortably.
 If using our Regular Silicone Loaf Mould, you will need a spare mould as well.
 We recommend leaving the soap in the mould for at least one week as it will be quite soft and more difficult to unmould, and also add Sodium Lactate Plus to assist unmoulding.
 If using the Single Cavity Silicone Moulds (as pictured) we recommend freezing the soap prior to unmoulding to ensure it unmoulds well prior to curing and drying.